Graduate School Policy on Transcript Submission for Admission

 Applicants will be required to upload images or scans of their unofficial transcripts.
 Any significant discrepancies later found between student-provided unofficial transcripts and official transcripts will be grounds for dismissal.
 Unless a program has explicitly stated other requirements, it will only be necessary to submit official transcripts after an applicant has accepted an offer of admission.
 Do NOT send official transcripts as part of your application if they are not required; this will slow down processing of your application and will not benefit the admissions process.

-New deadline for official transcripts with degree conferral
+Deadline for official transcripts with degree conferral

 Once an applicant has been extended an offer of admission to the University of Cincinnati and accepted, he or she should submit an official transcript showing conferral of a baccalaureate degree or higher as soon as possible.
 If transcripts do not explicitly state that a degree was conferred, the educational institution must separately document the earned degree (ideally in a letter sent with the official transcript).
 The deadline for submission of official transcripts is one week before the end of classes in the student's first semester.
 Students will not be allowed to complete a full academic year without providing verification of an earned baccalaureate degree or higher.
 Individual programs may require the submission of additional official transcripts, and students should consult with the program to find out the requirements.

-Verification reports can be sent to the following addresses:
+Official transcripts can be sent to the following addresses:

 Regular U.S. postal mail: